Commonwealth Bank Logo

 What does the Commonwealth Bank logo mean?

-Why did Commbank change logo?
+Why did CommBank change its logo?

-When did Commonwealth Bank change their logo?
+When did the Commonwealth Bank change its logo?

 How much did the Commonwealth Bank logo cost?